 📏 Measure your body before choosing a size and allow 0.394 -1.181 inches as an error range due to manual measurement.

 📏 Use a mirror to make sure the tape is as level as possible.

 Guide to Measuring Your Body

-📏 Thigh: Take measurements of your thigh by locating the fullest part of your thigh and wrapping the tape measure around from front to back.
+📏 Thigh: Take measurements of your thigh by locating the fullest part of your thigh and wrapping the tape around from front to back.

-📏 Inseam: Before you start to measure your inseam, stand straight with your feet apart from each other.
-Place the tape near the uppermost inner part of your thigh located near your groin area to the bottom of your ankle.
-Pro Tip: It is easiest to measure the distance from the crotch to the hem or cuff of your favorite and best-fitting pair of pants you already own.
-Pro Tip: It would be best for women to take two measurements for inseams — one for trousers you’d wear with heels, and one for trousers you’d wear with flats.
+📏 Outseam: Assistant: Before you start to measure your outseam, stand up straight with your feet together.
+Place the tape at the top of your waistband/waistline and measure down to the end of the leg.
+Self: Measure the distance from the top of the waistband and measure down to the end of the hem or cuff of your favorite and best-fitting pair of pants you already own.
+Pro Tip: It would be best to take two measurements for inseams — one for trousers you’d wear with heels, and one for trousers you’d wear with flats.